TekstoSense/pdf-segmenter/README.md

 Note : It also works for other type of general pdf documents but accuracy is less than 90%.
 In our subsequent releases we will improvise the accuracy of other pdf document like books etc.

-## Supported PDF Type
+## Supported Type

-- All Journals and Published Papers
+- All Journals and Published Papers.
-- White Papers and other general type PDF
+- White Papers and other general type PDF.
+- Only unstructered document

 ## Upcoming Releases

 - Patent document support
+- CRF based model for supervised approach of identifying sections from scientifc articles
+- TEI support

 ## Dependency